 The Cologne/Bonn Airport (Flughafen Köln/Bonn) is conveniently located northeast of Bonn on the A 59 motorway.
 It is to be reached in twenty minutes by car.
-The airport bus (line 670) leaves during day time from the centre of Bonn every 20 minutes and arrives at the airport about
+The airport bus (express line SB 60) leaves during day time from the centre of Bonn every 20 minutes and arrives at the airport about

 Address of the airport authorities:

 Phone: + 49 2203 - 40 1

 Thanks to a dense network of railway lines and reliable services, rail travel out of and into Bonn is quick and easy.